-The mastoid is the bony lump behind your ear.
-It is full of air cells, mastoidectomy is removal of the cells.
+The mastoid bone is a bony lump behind the ear.
+It consists of air cells, mastoidectomy is removal of the cells.
 It is usually performed as a treatment for infection in this area.
 This could be mastoiditis, cholesteatoma or suppurative otitis media.
 Sometimes it is performed for other reasons such as in to access the area behind the eardrum or whilst inserting a cochlear implant.

 Several types of mastoidectomy exist.
 The first is simple mastoidectomy.
 During this procedure the surgeon accesses the mastoid bone and drains the middle ear space behind the drum.
 They then take away the air cells which are infected.

 In a radical mastoidectomy the surgeon can also take away the eardrum and structures of the middle ear.
 Occasionally a skin graft is used in the middle ear space.